First-Exit Times of an Inverse Gaussian Process: First-Exit Times of an Inverse Gaussian Process

 Hence, by Corollary 9.9 of Steutel and Van Harn (2004, p.
-200), $H(t)$ is Gaussian, which is a contradiction. \end{proof} Note that when $\gamma=0$, $h(x,t)$ is a folded Gaussian density which is also not infinitely divisible, a known result (see e.g. p.126 of Steutel and Van Harn (2004)).\\
+200), $H(t)$ is Gaussian.
+This is a contradiction and hence the result follows. \end{proof} Note that when $\gamma=0$, $h(x,t)$ is a folded Gaussian density which is also not infinitely divisible, a known result (see e.g. p.
+126 of Steutel and Van Harn (2004)).
+The above result can be extended to the first-exit time of a $\beta$-stable subordinator.

-We next show that the hitting time of a stable process is also not infinitely divisible.